zAlweNy26/AlweStats/README.md

 **If you have an idea for something to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**

-The UI is separated into 6 blocks :
+The UI is separated into 7 blocks :
 - GameStats, which contains "FPS", "Ping" and "Total players"
 - WorldStats, which contains "Days passed", "Time played" and "Current biome"
-- WorldClock, which contains "Clock"
+- WorldClock, which contains "Clock" (game clock)
+- SystemClock, which contains "Clock" (real-life clock)
 - ShipStats, which contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
 - PlayerStats, which contains "Inventory slots", "Inventory weight", "Selected arrows" and "Bow ammo"
 - MapStats, which contains "Player coordinates" and "Focus coordinates"